flancian/garden/capra course.md

 				- soil is actually alive: there are billions of organisms in every [[cm3]]
 				- [[diversification]] and [[intercropping]]
 				- [[agroforestry]]
-				- agroecology (is/might be) able to raise agricultural conomically viable, rea
+				- "[[agroecology]] (is/might be) able to raise agricultural productivity in ways that are economically viable, ecologically sound and socially uplifting"